jeffreyclu/pe-revit-tab/README.md

 ## Introduction

-To contribute to this project, fork and clone this repository.
+To contribute to this project, email j.lu@perkinseastman.com to gain access.